dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Proposal.md

 development environments.

-The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our personal experience, so everyone in your team could leverage the potential that Docker has to solve your particular problem.
+The talk will also include a brief introduction to Docker itself and how would you introduce it to your team based on our own personal experience, so everyone in your team could leverage the potential that Docker has to solve your particular problem.

 At the end of the presentation we have planned a small demo that would show the audience how easy it is to use Docker as a platform to develop Drupal based